Why digital agencies are failing their clients?

 - Build your own solution (requires a dedicated development team for building and maintaining the solution)

-- Leave it to external reporting tools that will automatically get your data and deliver it to your clients at required frequency.
+- Leave it to external reporting tools that will automatically get your data and deliver it to your clients at the required frequency.

 Nightmare #4: Your team is wasting time on charts and screenshots